ctu-vras/multirobot-calibration/README.md

  - parentId - Int id of parent
  - DHindex - Int id in DH/WL/Bounds table for given 'group'
  - type - 'type' of the joints...see [types.m](Utils/types.m)
- - endEffector - true/false if joint is endEffector
  - group - 'group' of the joint...see [group.m](Utils/group.m)

 ## Methods